DodlaSreekanth/M1_Application_Caluculator/1_Requirements/Readme.md

 # Detail requirements
 ## High Level Requirements:

-It should contain **ADDITION,SUBTRACTION,MULTIPLICATION AND DIVISION**
+It should contain **ADDITION,SUBTRACTION,MULTIPLICATION,DIVISION,SQUARE AND SQUAREROOT**

 Status:All the other Implementations will be done at later Part.